AbdellatifTensai/NesEmulator/README.md

 # NesEmulator

-an implementation of a nes emulator in java 17, following this book: https://bugzmanov.github.io/nes_ebook/chapter_1.html
+an implementation of a nes emulator made as an exercise for learning c++, following this book: https://bugzmanov.github.io/nes_ebook/chapter_1.html

-TODO:
-  - emulate 6502 CPU -> done
-  - emulate BUS -> WIP
-  - emulate cartridges
-  - emulate PPU
-  - emulate joypads
-  - PPU scrolling
-  - emulate APU